×

 We asked people how much they someone comfortably live on in Barcelona, they wrote:

 "The cost of living in Barcelona is generally considered to be quite high compared to other cities in Spain.
 Rent prices are particularly high, with the average one-bedroom apartment costing around €800-€1,000 per month.
 Groceries and other everyday items are also more expensive than in other parts of the country.
 Eating out can be quite expensive, with a meal for two in a mid-range restaurant costing around €50.
-Public transportation is relatively affordable, with a single ticket costing €2.20," remarked one in Barcelona.
+Public transportation is relatively affordable, with a single ticket costing €2.20," explained one expat living in Barcelona.

 Connect